 I have kept a journal of my life for nearly 30 years and I guarantee there are numerous errors in there about dates, names, places, etc…Now my journal is not an inspiration by God nor do I make any claim I was inspired by the Spirit to write it, yet it is true isn’t it?
 Who could make the claim it wasn’t?
 I wrote it, right?
 Shouldn’t I know whether these things happened in my life?
 Does the possibility that someone later in life fact-checked some of my claims and found them wrong, render in any way my journal and life story as fallacious?
 I find this a true leap of faith.

 The point of this little thought exercise and specific reflection of the resurrection narrative is to allow a Christian some breathing room on the definition of Biblical inerrancy in some of these accounts that don’t perfectly corroborate (some would argue contradict) each other without having to fall on your sword and claim a very wooden type of Biblical inerrancy.
 Where is the error here in the resurrection story?
 Narratives which are slightly different doesn’t necessarily imply error does it?
 I don’t think so, and in fact I am more than happy at granting some of the authors of the Bible some literary license in how they felt the Spirit was commending them to record the story.
 Please remember this about the Bible (and I’m excluding claims of the resurrection event as fictitious, as I believe the evidence for it being a historical event are truly compelling), not everything it claims is meant to be proof of a historical record.
 Events recorded in the Bible could be written to express God’s truth in other ways, not just historical.
-That is to say, written in a way which teaches a true lesson about God’s love, God’s salvation plan, God’s justice, His mercy, His truth, etc. As a Christian, when you make the claim of Biblical inerrancy regarding something, please ensure you understand the claim you are making for the truth you are defending.
+That is to say, written in a way which teaches a true lesson about God’s love, God’s salvation plan, God’s justice, His mercy, His truth, etc. Remember Jesus spoke in parables, a form of communication story which presents a theological or moral truth, not necessarily historically true.
+As a Christian, when you make the claim of Biblical inerrancy regarding something, please ensure you understand the claim you are making for the truth you are defending.